cw-engineering/tdd-katas/csharp/tdd-headers/README.md

 _TDD kata with NUnit and Shouldly._

-## Write a class that represents (simple) HTTP headers and simplifies working with it
+## Write a class that represents HTTP headers and simplifies working with them
-Implement a C# class called `Headers` that represents a collection of headers and contains a set of methods that can manipulate them.
+Implement a C# class called `Headers` that represents a collection of headers and contains a set of methods that can manipulate HTTP headers.
+The class should contain functionality to add, remove and list headers.

 ## Requirements: